BootAug: Boosting Text Augmentation via Hybrid Instance Filtering Framework: Proposed Method

 \section{Proposed Method}

-The workflow of our proposed \our\ for text classification tasks is shown in~\pref{fig:workflow} and the pseudo code is given in~\pref{alg:boostaug}.
-Different from most existing studies, which focus on an unsupervised instance generation, \our\ mainly works on the selection of high-quality augmentation instances.
-Generally speaking, it consists of two major phases: one is to build a surrogate language model; while the other is to use the surrogate language model as the driver to guide the augmentation instance generation.
-In the following paragraphs, we will delineate their implementations step by step.
+The workflow of \our\ is shown in \pref{fig:workflow} and the pseudo code is given in~\pref{alg:boostaug}.
+Different from most existing studies, which focus on unsupervised instance generation, \our\ serves as an instance filter to improve existing augmentation methods.
+The framework consists of two main phases: 1) \texttt{Phase \#$1$}: the training of surrogate language models; 2) \texttt{Phase \#$2$}: surrogate language models guided augmentation instance filtering.
+The following paragraphs will provide a detailed explanation of each step of the implementation.